 What is the minimum and maximum amount of time for which I can rent the NeurOptimal® Neurofeedback Trainer?

 Minimum time to rent the neurofeedback equipment is one month.
 However, the best results is by renting for 2 - 4 months depending on your goals.
-Read or case study on the best uses of neurofeedback home system.
+Watch our clients talk about their experience on the best uses of neurofeedback home system.
 After the first month's rental, one can choose to extend for another month or two weeks.

 How easy is it to run sessions at home?

 It is very easy.
 Most customers are up and running sessions in 15 minutes.
-Watch this demonstration from NeurOptimal® on how to add the 5 sensor to your ears and scalp.
+Watch this demonstration on how to operate the system and apply the five EEG sensors to your ears and scalp.
 Note: the sensor location is not precise, a rough measurement of half-way between the top of the ear and crown of the head is good.